Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

 \subsubsection{Computational speedup}

-Although the Bayesian approach of maximum evidence has many nice properties~\citep{knuth_bayesian_2015}, it inherits the common drawback of Bayesian methods with high computational complexity.
-The na\"ive implementation of Algorithm~\ref{alg:logme} has a complexity of $\mathcal{O}(CD^3 + nCD^2)$.
-For typical usage with $D \approx 10^3, n \approx 10^4, C \approx 10^3$, the computational cost is $10^{13}$, making the wall-clock time comparable to fine-tuning a pre-trained model $\phi$.
+Although the Bayesian approach of maximum evidence has a rigorous theoretical explanation~\citep{knuth_bayesian_2015}, it inherits the drawback of Bayesian methods with respect to high computational complexity.
+A na\"ive implementation of Algorithm~\ref{alg:mackay_algorithm} results in a total complexity of $\mathcal{O}(CD^3 + nCD^2)$.
+For typical usage with $D \approx 10^3, n \approx 10^4, C \approx 10^3$, the computational cost is $10^{13}$, with the wall-clock time comparable to fine-tuning PTM $\phi$.

-Our conference paper~\citep{you_logme:_2021} accelerates the computation by avoiding matrix inversion and matrix-matrix multiplication, as shown in Line~$8$ of Algorithm~\ref{alg:mackay_algorithm}.
-In this paper, we present a convergence analysis of the MacKay's algorithm by fixed point iteration, and find that it can be designed as a faster algorithm for evidence maximization.
+Our conference paper~\citep{you_logme:_2021} accelerated the computation by avoiding matrix inversion and matrix-matrix multiplication, as shown in Line~$8$ of Algorithm~\ref{alg:mackay_algorithm}.
+In this paper, we present a convergence analysis of MacKay's algorithm by fixed point iteration.
+It turns out that the analysis implies a faster algorithm for evidence maximization.
 The algorithm is presented in Algorithm~\ref{alg:optimized_fixed_point} and its rationale is explained in Section~\ref{sec:convergence_analysis}.

-Table~\ref{tab:optimization} compares the complexity of calculating LogME with different implementations of evidence maximization.
-The na\"ive implementation is biquadratic, \citet{you_logme:_2021} makes it cubic, and this paper further reduces the number of cubic terms.
-The optimized algorithms make a time-consuming Bayesian approach fast enough, reducing the wall-clock time by the order of $10^2$ (see Section~\ref{sec:timecost} for empirical measurement of the speedup).
-Note that three implementation methods are functionally equivalent and only differ in the computational complexity.
-Therefore \emph{the fixed point iteration proposed in this paper is always preferred in our implementation}.
+Table~\ref{tab:optimization} compares the complexity of calculating LogME with three implementations of evidence maximization.
+The na\"ive implementation is biquadratic, \citet{you_logme:_2021} made it cubic, and this paper further reduces the number of cubic terms.
+The optimized algorithm makes a time-consuming Bayesian approach fast enough, reducing the wall-clock time by order of $10^2$ (see Section~\ref{sec:timecost} for a quantitative measurement).
+Note that three implementation methods are functionally equivalent and only differ in computational complexity.
+Therefore, \emph{the fixed point iteration proposed in this paper is used by default in our implementation}.